 Sprains, minor injuries, broken bones or wounds from road traffic accidents and falls are typical causes of lameness in cats.

-If you have any concerns about unusual behavior your cat is displaying when moving about, get in touch with us straightaway.
+Do you still have any questions about unusual behavior with your cat?
+Then schedule a video consultation with one of our qualified vets!
 One of our qualified vets is on hand to provide you with expert help and support.

 We are also able to offer you further reassurance through our hassle-free, pet insurance products.